rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

 </details>

 ## Testing Payment
-You can perform successful transaction by entering the following card credentials given below.
+You can perform successful transaction by entering the card credentials given below.

 Name | Value
 --- | ---